 Place the chicken breast halves in a nonreactive container.
 Add the Marsala wine to the container and turn the chicken to coat all sides.
-Cover and refrigerate for 1 to 2 hours.
+Cover and refrigerate for one to two hours.

 Heat the butter and olive oil in a large skillet or saute pan over medium; add chicken breast halves.
 Cook for about 5 minutes, or until browned.
 Turn the chicken over and add the shallots to the pan.
 Continue cooking for about 5 minutes longer, or until the other side is browned.

 Add the reserved Marsala wine and the chicken broth to the pan with the chicken.
-Bring to a simmer.
+Bring it to a simmer.
 Cover and cook for 18 to 25 minutes, or until the chicken is thoroughly cooked.
 This will depend largely on the thickness and size of the chicken breasts.
-The safe minimum temperature for chicken is 165 F (74 C).
-See Meat Temperature Chart and Safe Cooking Tips
+The safe minimum temperature for chicken is 165 F/74 C.

 Remove the chicken to a serving platter and keep warm.